-The Fasana Fellowship is awarded annually.
-Applications are due in the Fall semester and fellowships are disbursed in the Spring semester.
-A total of $5,000 may be awarded annually: either a single award of up to $5,000 or multiple smaller awards totaling up to $5,000, at the discretion of the fellowship committee.
+The Fasana Fellowship is awarded annually in the fall semester.
+A total of $5,000 may be awarded each year: either a single award of up to $5,000 or multiple smaller awards totaling up to $5,000, at the discretion of the fellowship committee.

 The Paul Fasana Fellowship is open to all current UC Berkeley School of Information graduate students, regardless of sexual orientation or gender identity.
 Students in the MICS, MIDS, MIMS, and Ph.D. programs are all eligible to apply.
 In order to be eligible for the award, students must be registered and enrolled in a graduate degree program at the School of Information in both the semester in which they apply and the semester in which the award is disbursed.
 MIDS & MICS students may apply for the fellowship while on a temporary leave of absence, but must be registered and enrolled in the semester in which the fellowship is disbursed.

 Applicants must be in good academic standing.
 Students who have previously applied for the Fasana Fellowship and have not received it are eligible to reapply in a future year if they still meet all other relevant eligibility criteria.
 Students who have previously received the Fasana Fellowship are eligible to reapply, but students who have not previously received the award have priority.

 Awardees shall demonstrate high academic distinction and excellence and shall be selected on a competitive basis by a faculty review committee evaluating the merits of the applications.
 Awardees will demonstrate research interests related to LGBTQ studies.